Exercise Tartan Eagle Phase One

 |1

-This work, Exercise Tartan Eagle Phase One [Image 27 of 27], by LCpl Jack Chen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Exercise Tartan Eagle Phase One, by LCpl Angel Alvarado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT